 “Telk, you have no business accusing me of being craven.
 I’m not the one hiding between my mother’s bosoms,” replied Kothar coldly.

-“You will address me as Chieftain Telk, and unlike you, I take my duty seriously!
+“You will address me as Chieftain Telk, and unlike you I take my duty seriously!
 Guarding the Matriarch of the Krell is but an honour!”
-Shot back Telk with a venomous look, “and what business have you away from the battlefield, craven?”
+Telk shot back with a venomous look.
+“And what business have you away from the battlefield, craven?”
 He asked with a sneer.
 His men laughed.

 “Oh?
-Perhaps you wish to ask for a boon?
+You wish to ask for a boon?
 Perhaps to finally be spared the rigours of honourable combat and to settle down as a farmer?
-Is the life of the warrior too much for you?”
+Is the life of a warrior too much for you?”
 Telk let out a loathsome laugh.

 “Move out of my way, Telk.
 I have important business with the Matriarch.”
-Kothar tried to shoulder past, only to be barred from entry by Telk’s men.
+Kothar tried to shoulder past, only to have his way barred by Telk’s men.